Mykhailo Podolyak: 2022

 In an in-depth 16 August 2022 interview with The Guardian Podolyak said the current aim of the Ukrainians was "to create chaos with Russian forces", specifically targeting supply lines and Crimea.
 According to him, "there was no prospect of Russia negotiating seriously until it experienced a defeat on the battlefield."
 He added that the tactics of the opponents differed: "a Ukrainian counteroffensive looks very different.
 We don’t use the tactics of the 60s and 70s, of the last century."
 Rather, "by striking at the invaders’ supply lines deep into occupied territories.. [the] strategy is to destroy the logistics, the supply lines and the ammunition depots and other objects of military infrastructure."

 On 19 August a Ukrainian source quoted Podolyak as follows: "Negotiations with Russia are a game of Russian roulette with a full cylinder and a fatal ending for everyone.
 This is a continuation of war, terror, and criminal blackmail."

 In August 2022 when Hungarian-based Wizz Air announced that it would restart flights between Moscow and Abu Dhabi in the midst of the Russian invasion of its neighbour, Podolyak tweeted: "Cynics Wizz Air decided that Ukrainians’ blood does not smell, but Russian rubles from Moscow flights smell nice.
 Soon they realized that supporting barbarians is not about profit, but about destroyed reputation."

 On 24 August 2022, Ukraine saw its thirty-first anniversary and the sixth month mark since the beginning of the invasion.
-Podolyak rejected a "congratulatory" message from Alexander Lukashenko, the disputed President of Belarus and an ardent supporter of Russia.
+Podolyak rejected a "congratulatory" message from Alexander Lukashenko, the president of Belarus.
 Podolyak called Lukashenko's message cynical and disingenuous given Belarus' heavy involvement in the attacks of Ukraine, and asserted that "this blood-soaked clowning is recorded and will have consequences."